-A flood damages assessment was undertaken for existing development in the Tuggerah Lakes community and is summarised in Figure 1 and Tables 11 and 12.
-It should be noted that a significant contribution to the average annual damages is the houses inundated in the 5 year ARI and smaller events.
+A flood damages assessment was undertaken for existing development in the Tuggerah Lakes community and is summarised in Figure 10 and Tables 11 and 12.
+It should be noted that a significant contribution to the average annual damages is the houses inundated in the 20% AEP and smaller events.